MattSainsbury-Dale/FRKv2_src/README.md

 ```

 Note that we have included checks at the beginning of the replication script to ensure that the user is immediately notified if these files are not present.

-When running the replication script (see below for details), the user will be asked if they wish to install package dependencies.
-If they choose to do so, they will then be asked if pre-existing packages should be re-installed with the version numbers as given in `dependencies.txt` (this option is only recommended for use if there is a problem with the latest version of the packages).

 ## Results